Make-School-Courses/CS-1.1-Object-Oriented-Programming/Projects/Poetry.md

 1. Modify your program to randomly rearrange the words on each line

 ## Rubric
-This project will be graded using the following rubric: <tbd>
+This project will be graded using [this rubric](https://www.makeschool.com/rubrics/UnVicmljLTg3)

 ## Commit Requirements